andrewvc/noir-async/README.markdown

 1. Add `[noir-async 1.1.0-beta7]` to your project.clj
 1. Use the custom [server.clj](#server-setup)
 1. Follow the examples below
-1. Read the [full api docs](http://andrewvc.github.com/noir-async/autodoc/) for more examples.
+1. Read the [full API docs](http://andrewvc.github.com/noir-async/autodoc/) for more examples.

 Here's an example route that responds in one shot: